 We all know that the winter months in Long Island are notorious for creating an excessive amount of static electricity around the home, causing everything from unpleasant shocks to bad hair days.
 The reason for the static increase is related to a home’s heating system and the lack of a humidifier.
-While heating your home makes for a cozy atmosphere on chilly winter evenings, it also tends to dry out the air inside your home, creating static electricity.
 Continue reading “A Humidifier Will Keep Static Electricity From Getting Out of Hand”

 The humidity level in your home can play a huge part in the overall comfort of your family’s living conditions.
 Humidity can also be a health concern.
 Dry air can cause skin and respiratory problems, while humid air can encourage mold growth and provide hospitable conditions for viruses and bacteria.
 Luckily, there are some practical steps you can take to maintain balanced humidity in your home.
 Continue reading “Winter or Summer, You Can Have Balanced Humidity in Your Long Island Home”

 If you or someone in your Long Island home suffers from allergies or asthma, there are quite a few things you can do to improve your indoor air quality and reduce flare-ups of symptoms, as well as prevent other respiratory illnesses later on.
 This room-by-room guide will help you clean up your indoor air and breather easier in your home.
 Continue reading “Improve Indoor Air Quality and Your Allergies WIth This Room by Room Action Plan”